I have always been a huge meat fan, this time I want to share with you my passion for the delicious “chicharrones”.

 So, how about starting with: what are they?
 It is a traditional dish consisting of pork meat fried and very good seasoned, of course normally served with the classic and famous corn tortillas, yuca (also commonly called cassava manioc, macaxeira or mandioca, which tastes a bit like potato but in my opinion even better) and tomato salad known in Costa Rica as “Chimichurri”.
 Sometimes you have the chance to buy chicharrones also in a “casado” a typical dish, compound of rice, beans, salad and some picadillo (cooked and diced vegetables).
 Both dishes are super yummy!

-In spanish the word “gallo” also means hen, but don’t confuse the animal with the plate.
-Nevertheless the community of Puriscal is well-known for cooking the best “Chicharron” of the country.
+In Spanish the word “gallo” also means hen, but don’t confuse the animal with the plate.
+Nevertheless, the community of Puriscal is well-known for cooking the best “Chicharron” of the country.

 Recently I got the chance to go to Puriscal and spend the day there.
-The center is very nice, with its emblematic monument, the church, store and I can very enjoy the town feeling.
+The center is very nice, with its emblematic monument, the church, the store and I can very enjoy the town feeling.